 With all the attention surrounding Mother’s Day, May can be a complicated month for birth mothers.
 Sometimes, it can sneak up on you in unexpected ways.
-It could be the “Happy Mother’s Day to all the moms” email from the boss, the minister who asks the mothers to stand for a round of applause during church service, or the endless television commercials promoting special gifts to honor mom on Mother’s Day.
+It could be all the Mother’s Day-themed emails from companies, the minister who asks the mothers to stand for a round of applause during church service, or the endless ads promoting special gifts to honor moms on Mother’s Day.

 Anything related to Mother’s Day can bring on mixed emotions for birth mothers.
 These feelings can range from bittersweet gratitude to loss and sadness.
 There is no correct way to feel.
-There is no designated time period for how to move forward.
+There is no designated timeframe or method for how to move forward.
 But you can remind yourself of these important truths:

 You are a mother – your child’s first mother.